Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 Now, here’s how AWS Fargate introduces serverless computing into container management in AWS:

-From the image, you can tell Fargate abstracts away many of the tasks you’d otherwise need to handle manually.
+From the image, Fargate abstracts away many of the tasks you’d otherwise need to handle manually from the image.

 You don’t need to choose the right server types, manually scale instances, or patch many issues.
-AWS handles that on your behalf.
-Your primary focus is optimizing your code for optimal service delivery.
-This increases productivity, eases management, and optimizes operational costs.
+AWS handles that for you.
+Your primary focus is optimizing your code for optimal service delivery, which increases productivity, eases management, and optimizes operational costs.

 All this also makes Fargate primarily a Container-as-a-Service (CaaS) offering.
 It works as an operational mode in Amazon Elastic Container Service (ECS) for Docker-based containers.

-Fargate also works seamlessly with the Elastic Kubernetes Service (Amazon EKS) for Kubernetes-based containers.
-Each EKS pod or ECS task runs on its own isolated, dedicated runtime environment, further securing them.
+Fargate also seamlessly integrates with the Elastic Kubernetes Service (Amazon EKS) for Kubernetes-based containers.
+Each EKS pod or ECS task runs in its own isolated, dedicated runtime environment, further securing it.

 What Is AWS Lambda?

-With AWS Lambda, you can run code as functions without managing underlying AWS infrastructure.
-Lambda is an event-driven compute service, meaning it works by automatically executing tasks in response to compute event triggers.
+With AWS Lambda, you can run code as functions without managing the underlying AWS infrastructure.
+Lambda is an event-driven compute service that automatically executes tasks in response to compute event triggers.

 Each function runs in an isolated environment with its own file system view and resources.
 Also, the FaaS approach lets your cloud provider manage most infrastructure tasks compared to CaaS.
 Check this out: